Arthur Wandzel, Panpan Cai, and David Hsu, Perception for Planning: Integrating Attention into Planning for Deep Robot

 Navigation among Crowds, Work in Progress.

-Arthur Wandzel, Seungchan Kim, Stefanie Tellex, and Yoonseon Oh, OO-POMCP: Robust Multi-Object Planning for Object-Oriented POMDPs, Preprint (2019).
+Arthur Wandzel, Seungchan Kim, Stefanie Tellex, and Yoonseon Oh, Sample Bounds for Robust Multi-Object POMDP Planning via Rademacher Complexity, Preprint (2020).

 Arthur Wandzel, Yoonseon Oh, Michael Fishman, Nishanth Kumar, Lawson L.S.
 Wong, and Stefanie Tellex, Multi-Object Search using Object-Oriented POMDPs, IEEE International Conference on Robotics and Automation (ICRA 2019).